-- It produces a defective MTHFR enzyme of different varieties i.e. it functions less than optimally, such as performing at only 40% of its capacity, or 70% of its capacity.
+- It produces a defective MTHFR enzyme i.e. it functions less than optimally, such as performing at only 40% of its capacity, or 70% of its capacity.
 It can mean you won’t break down toxins well i.e. you could find yourself with high iron, or high copper, or high lead, or high mercury….etc. and have trouble detoxing.

 - Homocysteine is poorly converted to glutathione, which (as I mentioned above) is your body’s chief antioxidant and detoxifier.
 You are then even more susceptible to stress and toxin buildup.

 - Also, homocysteine is poorly converted to methionine, and less methionine can raise your risk of arteriosclerosis, fatty liver degenerative disease, anemia, increased inflammation, increased free radical damage… and you produce less SAM-e.

 - And more notably, an MTHFR defect can increase your risk of a variety of cancers. (source)